Retail AI Traffic Is Now Converting Better Than Paid Search. Instrument It Like Revenue, Not Referral.

 - Clean product titles so they resolve brand, product type, use case, and variant clearly.

-- Make shipping, returns, sizing, price, and availability machine-readable through visible page structure and valid schema.
+- Make shipping, returns, sizing, price, and availability machine-readable through visible page structure and valid schema markup.

 - Tighten category pages around comparison language buyers actually use in AI prompts.